7000qwq/gold/README.md

 ### Real-Time Gold Price Retrieval and Status Updates
 - Utilized Spring Task Scheduler for periodic retrieval of the latest gold prices.
 - Employed HttpClient and Jsoup to fetch data from external sources.
+- Use Waydroid and uiautomator2 to get the exactly gold price in 京东金融 app
 - Leveraged RabbitMQ and WebSocket to push real-time data to the frontend for seamless updates and chart displays.

 ### Asynchronous Message Handling